nour-hajallie/TrelloTestAutomation/README.md

 ## BackEnd Function:

-These functions are created using RestSharp and NUnit are used, the folder DataEntities was created to be aple to map the response of the api into each class
+These functions are created using RestSharp and NUnit.

 ### TestAPIInviteMemberToBoardViaEmail: